 – Blue llama– decent food and seemed to have the only working wifi in town for a couple of days.

 – Sapos- best Pizza I’ve had in South America so far, hands down.
-(Updtae: I take this coment back after visiting Uruguay) Also try the mint lemonade.
+Also try their mint lemonade!
+Update: I take this comment back after eating pizza in Uruguay but it was still awesome!)

-Machu Picchu – Feb 14 (Valentines Day & Full moon).
+Feb 14 (Valentines Day & Full moon).
 We started our trip by taking a collectivo from Pisac to the grifo (gas station) at Urubamba (3.5 soles) to meet with the rest of the group and then continued to Olantaytambe where the train station to Agua Calientes was located.
-The rest of the group was consisted of 5 amazingly fun and brave Turkish ladies who reminded me of the women of my family in Turkey.
-And of course we all bonded very qucikly and had a lot of laughs together during our 2 day MP trip.
+The rest of the group consisted of 5 amazingly fun and brave Turkish ladies who reminded me of the women of my family in Turkey.
+And of course we all bonded very quickly and had a lot of laughters together during our 2 day MP trip.

 Aguas Calientes is a virtual island that is cut off from all the roads to which you can only reach via train.
-It is used by hundreds of tourists to stay over night to gain a head start to climb up to MP early in the morning.
-Hence, it is over priced and super touristy.
-However, it is also home to the Aguas Calientes (aka baños termales or hot springs), a rushing river, glorious green mountains and cloud forests, which hide the tops of of the mountains.
+It is used by hundreds of tourists to stay overnight to gain a head start to climb up to Machu Picchu early in the morning.
+Hence, it is over-priced and super touristy.
+It is also home to the Aguas Calientes (aka baños termales or hot springs), a rushing river, glorious green mountains, and cloud forests, which hide the tops of the mountains.